ojbfive/OCI-Blog-Kubernetes/README.md

 ![](screenshot/oci-k8s.png)

 The diagram depicts a NetFoundry POD endpoint deployed with a Helm chart into the cluster.
 Remote connectivity to the Kubernetes API Server is forwarded through the NetFoundry overlay network to the POD endpoint.
+Private connectivity for administrative tasks or workloads can be established from any registered endpoint in any Public Cloud, On Premise location or remote user.